tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 In addition, implementations MUST send ACKs upon receiving all of any flight which they do not respond to with their own messages.
-Specifically, this means the client's final flight of the main handshake and the server's transmission of the NewSessionTicket.
+Specifically, this means the client's final flight of the main handshake, the server's transmission of the NewSessionTicket, and KeyUpdate messages.
 ACKs SHOULD NOT be sent for other complete flights because they are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight.
+Each NewSessionTicket or KeyUpdate is an individual flight.
+Implementations MAY ACK the records corresponding to each transmission of that flight or simply the most recent one.

 ACKs MUST NOT be sent for other records of any content type other than handshake or for records which cannot be unprotected.